alexzhang13/alexzhang13.github.io-old/_pages/about.md

 directed the first <a href="https://ai-house.vercel.app/Framework/aitt.html">AI Tiger Trek</a>, where we took 12 passionate Princeton students to San Francisco to meet prominent professors, entrepreneurs, and researchers in the field of AI! </li>
 </ul>

+I really enjoy teaching, and I've TA'd quite a few courses at Princeton.
+Currently, I'm the undergraduate course assistant (UCA) creating the assignments for the new <a href="https://ben-eysenbach.github.io/intro-rl/">Intro to Reinforcement Learning (COS435/ECE433)</a> course being taught in Spring 2024 at Princeton.

-Finally, I'm currently **reading through all 3584 abstracts from NeurIPS 2023** and am compiling a post about it.
+Finally, I'm currently **reading through all 3584 abstracts from NeurIPS 2023** and am compiling a set of notes about it.
-I've also recently been trying to keep track of my notes and papers I've read in the past.
+I've generally recently been trying to keep track of my research notes, ideas, and papers I've read in the past.
 For now, I've been keeping a list of papers on [World Models](https://github.com/alexzhang13/world-models-papers/).
 Feel free to reach out to talk through my email at [x]@princeton.edu where [x]=alzhang.